MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ms.date: 11/14/2023
 ---

-# The Microsoft 365 Copilot ecosystem
+# The Microsoft Copilot for Microsoft 365 ecosystem

-When you extend Microsoft 365 Copilot with your external data through connectors and with your specialized skills through plugins, you're leveraging the entire Microsoft 365 ecosystem to extend the reach of your apps, services, and data.
+When you extend Microsoft Copilot for Microsoft 365 with your external data through connectors and with your specialized skills through plugins, you're leveraging the entire Microsoft 365 ecosystem to extend the reach of your apps, services, and data.

 As part of the broader Microsoft 365 ecosystem, the value of your Copilot plugins and connectors are amplified in the following ways: